Tale of the Mummy

 Tale of the Mummy (also known as Russell Mulcahy's Tale of the Mummy and Talos – the Mummy) is a 1998 adventure horror thriller film directed by Russell Mulcahy.
 The film stars Jason Scott Lee, Jack Davenport, Louise Lombard and Christopher Lee.

-Tale of the Mummy received a theatrical wide release on August 3, 1998, while it was released direct-to-video in 1999.
+Tale of the Mummy received a theatrical wide release on August 3, 1998, while it was released on home video in 1999.